neugomonov/calculator/README.md

 	🤖
 <h2>Information</h1>

-This is a simple calculator with GUI built for GNU/Linux operating systems.
+This is a simple calculator with GUI.
 </div>

 You can type from the keyboard